sonovice/liquidGL/README.md

 ## Quick start

 Set up your HTML structure first.
-You will have a fixed parent element to wrap everything and place it over your page content, a `target` element that will receive the glass effect, and a child element for your content (excluded from glass effect).
+You will have a `target` element that will receive the glass effect, and a child element for your content (excluded from glass effect).

 ```html
 <!-- Example HTML structure -->